 - If you have children, ask trusted family and friends to look after them during your chemotherapy sessions and to be on call in case you become unwell afterwards.

-- Consider whether you would like to try acupuncture, which some studies suggest may help reduce physical tiredness after chemotherapy.
+- Consider trying acupuncture – some studies suggest this may help reduce physical tiredness after chemotherapy.

 - Check with your doctor whether your fatigue is related to low levels of red blood cells (anaemia).
 Anaemia can be treated.

 - Discuss the impact of the treatment with your employer.
 Some workplaces may allow you to work flexibly during or after chemotherapy.
-Options include taking a few weeks off work, reducing your hours or working from home.
+Options include taking a few weeks off, reducing your hours or working from home.

 Appetite changes, nausea or vomiting

-It is common for your appetite to change when you are going through chemotherapy, and the drugs may temporarily change how food tastes.
+It is common for your appetite to change when you are going through chemotherapy.
+The drugs may also temporarily change how food tastes.
 Sometimes you may not feel hungry or you may prefer different types of food.

 Chemotherapy can make you feel sick (nauseated) or cause you to vomit.
 Not everyone feels sick during or after chemotherapy, but if nausea affects you, it will usually start a few hours after treatment.
 Nausea may last for many hours and be accompanied by vomiting or retching.
 Sometimes nausea lasts for days after treatment.

-Often the best way to manage nausea is to stop it before it starts.
-Anti-nausea (anti-emetic) medicine helps most people, but finding the right one can take time.
-If you still have nausea or vomiting after using the prescribed medicine, let your nurse or doctor know so that another medicine can be tried.
+Often the best way to manage nausea is to prevent it from starting.
+Anti-nausea (antiemetic) medicine helps most people, but finding the right one can take time.
+If nausea or vomiting continue after using the prescribed medicine, let your nurse or doctor know so that another medicine can be tried.
 Steroids may also be used to manage nausea.

 Tips for coping with nausea and changed appetite

-- If you are nauseous or have vomited a lot, try to keep sipping fluids so that you don’t get dehydrated.
-If you aren’t able to keep fluids down, contact your doctor or hospital immediately.
+- Keep sipping fluids so that you don't get dehydrated.
+If you aren't able to keep fluids down, contact your doctor or hospital immediately.
 They may be able to treat the vomiting, or you may need to have fluids through an intravenous drip in hospital.

-- Sip fluids throughout the day, rather than trying to drink a lot at once.
+- Sip fluids throughout the day.
 Sucking on ice cubes, iceblocks or jellies can also increase your fluid intake.
 If water tastes unpleasant, flavour it with ginger cordial or syrup.